 - Communicate and coordinate intentions and activities through AArk.

 - Consult the Panama report on quarantine levels and biosecurity: Amphibian Ex Situ Conservation Planning Workshop Final Report.pdf

-A guide to husbandry and biosecurity standards required for the safe and responsible management of ex situ populations of amphibians - These standards are based upon those reported in the proceedings of the CBSG/WAZA Amphibian Ex situ Conservation Planning Workshop, El Valle, Panama, 12-15th February 2006.
+Biosecurity and Permanent Isolation of Ex Situ Conservation Populations – These standards are based upon those reported in the proceedings of the CBSG/WAZA Amphibian Ex situ Conservation Planning Workshop, El Valle, Panama, 12-15th February 2006.

 Association of Zoos & Aquariums’ Amphibian Husbandry Resource Guide.